-"Many Aussies are living paycheck to paycheck.
-Living with the knowledge of little or no emergency fund can put huge stress of families already under pressure."
+"Many Aussies are living paycheck to paycheck - living with the knowledge of little or no emergency fund can put huge stress of families already under pressure.

-When asked about unexpected situations that had happened to them, almost a quarter (24%) of Australians said they had experienced redundancy.
+"When asked about unexpected situations that had happened to them, almost a quarter (24%) of Australians said they had experienced redundancy," she said.

-Other financial emergencies experienced by the respondents were dental work (18%), illness not covered by Medicare (11%), burglary (11%), accident requiring surgery (11%), booking emergency flights at short notice (10%), lost wallet/money/passport while travelling (9%), loss of expensive smartphone (8%) and an unexpected bill (8%).
+Other financial emergencies experienced by the respondents were dental work (18%), illness not covered by Medicare (11%), burglary (11%), accident requiring surgery (11%), had to book emergency flights at short notice (10%), lost wallet/money/passport while travelling (9%), loss of expensive smartphone (8%) and an unexpected bill (8%).

-Ms Hassan says fewer than half of Australians have a stash of at least \$5000 to pay for unexpected expenses.
+Ms Hassan said fewer than half of Australians had a stash of at least \$5000 to pay for unexpected expenses.

-"It's alarming that only 41% of the population have a sizeable sum set aside for a rainy day.
+"It's alarming that only 41% of the population have a sizeable sum set aside for a rainy day," she said.

-"I urge Australians to do whatever they can to save a buffer of cash, from slashing expenses to seeking better financial deals.
+Ms Hassan urged Australians to do whatever they could to save a buffer of cash - from working a second job to slashing expenses.

-"Every household in Australia needs to have some money set aside to protect them from these situations.
+"Every household in Australia needs to have some money set aside to protect them